diakymenko/task_manager_backend/README.md

 Includes:
 - core functionality to view, add, delete and update tasks
 - validation for POST, PATCH and DELETE requests
-- intergation tests for endpoints and validation
+- intergation tests for endpoints and error messages

   Instructions on running the app:
   1. python3 -m venv